alanssitis/in-toto-policies/README.md

 is its "modern" look.

 > [!NOTE]
 > `inspect` is still a WIP.
-But its functionality can be partially implemented
+But its functionality can be achieved
 > via a novel policy type.